QuvseM0/QuvseM0/README.md

 You can reach me irl hehe, I will build various professional profiles when foundations is finished.
 Until then I only have personals (which I will never share here hehe).

-Fun fact: You can open a wine bottle with a broken cork without a bottle opener, just smash the tip on a hard surface.